caotic123/Kei/README.md

 Rule refl : (forall (n : type) -> (≡ n n)).
 ```

-Extend the symbols with a static type with scheme for proving :
+Extend the symbols with a static type with a scheme for proving :
 ```
 Rule eq_rect : (forall (n : type)
                        (n' : type)